Fire Island National Seashore | FIRE ISLAND LIGHTHOUSE VISITOR CENTER

 Lyle gun on display at the Fire Island Lighthouse Museum in the Lightkeeper’s Quarters

 The Fire Island Lighthouse Museum is rather extensive.
-For those really into lighthouses, it takes about an hour to read through all of the materials and see all of the artifacts.
+For those really into lighthouses, it takes about an hour to read through all of the materials, watch the film, and take a look at the artifacts.
 For the typical tourist, allow fifteen minutes to browse through the museum.

 Back to the Top